thosgood/this-weeks-finds/markdown/week18.md

 reconcile two theories which both seem true, but up to now have been as immiscible as oil and water: quantum field theory, and general relativity.
-If it works, it will still be only the first step towards uniftying gravity with the other forces.
+If it works, it will still be only the first step towards unifying gravity with the other forces.
 If the questioner has the gall to ask if *it* has made any testable predictions, I say that so far it is essentially a mathematics project.
 On the one hand, here are Einstein's equations; on the other hand, here are the rules of thumb